In the Bedroom: Plot

-In the Mid-Coast town of Camden, Maine, Matt and Ruth Fowler enjoy a happy marriage and a good relationship with their son Frank, a recent college graduate who has come home for the summer.
-Frank has fallen in love with a divorced older woman with children, Natalie Strout; Ruth is openly concerned about Frank's relationship with Natalie, while Matt thinks it is only a fling.
+In coastal Camden, Maine, Matt and Ruth Fowler enjoy a happy marriage and a good relationship with their son Frank, a recent college graduate home for the summer.
+Frank has fallen in love with a divorced older woman with children, Natalie Strout; Ruth is concerned about the relationship, while Matt thinks it is only a fling.
+The family struggles to communicate their feelings to one another, especially regarding Frank's relationship and schooling.

-Frank is about to begin graduate school for architecture, but is having second thoughts and considering staying in town to continue working as a fisherman and, more importantly, to be near Natalie and her kids.
+Frank is about to begin graduate school for architecture but is considering staying in town to continue working as a fisherman and to be near Natalie and her kids.
 Natalie's ex-husband, Richard Strout, tries to find a way into his ex-wife and children's lives, going to increasingly violent lengths to get his intentions across to Natalie, including assaulting Frank.
-Frank resists Ruth's insistence he report Richard's violence to the police, but neither she nor Matt call them.

 Frank rushes to Natalie's home one evening after receiving a frightened phone call from one of her children.
-He arrives to find the living room trashed, and Natalie in distress.
-She tells him Richard just left, and pleads with him not to call the police, but Richard, still enraged, returns almost immediately.
+He arrives to find the living room trashed and Natalie in distress.
+She tells him Richard just left, but he returns almost immediately.
 Natalie takes the boys upstairs, and Frank insists through the locked front door that Richard leave.
-He feigns doing so, only to break in through the back door with a handgun; in the ensuing scuffle, Frank is shot in the face and killed.
+He feigns doing so, only to break in through the back door with a handgun; in the ensuing scuffle, Frank is shot and killed.

-Though equally devastated, Matt and Ruth grieve in different ways, with Matt putting on a brave face while Ruth becomes reclusive and quiet.
-Richard is set free on bail, paid by his well-to-do family, and both Matt and Ruth are forced to see him around town.
+Though equally devastated, Matt and Ruth grieve in different ways, with Matt putting on a brave face and quickly returning to work, while Ruth becomes reclusive and quiet.
+The couple retreat with friends Willis and Katie Grinnel to a secluded cottage for a weekend, but Ruth is distant and Matt begins to drink heavily.

-The couple retreat with friends Willis and Katie Grinnel to a secluded cottage for a weekend, but Ruth is distant; she rarely contributes to conversation, eyes Matt's drinking suspiciously, and sleeps most of the ride home.
-The next Saturday, Matt tells Ruth he's going into the office, but he instead goes to the convenience store where Natalie works.
-The two speak briefly, but Matt begins to become emotional, so he leaves.
-He goes fishing, and badly cuts his right index finger hauling lobster traps.

-The tension between Matt and Ruth increases when their lawyer informs them that the lack of an eyewitness to Frank's shooting means Richard will instead be charged with accidental manslaughter, and will likely only serve five to ten years in prison.
-Ruth is openly distraught by this, Matt seems deflated.
-He and Willis spend the evening drinking and lamenting the injustice of the situation.